 Can I just say that working at DJC was two and a half years of stress, craziness, and the most FUN I’ve ever had at a job – it really WAS my dream job.

 In the course of that time, I got to work with some really spectacular people, including DJC’s last PD, George Taylor Morris.
 I’d been a fan of his for years from his syndicated “Reelin’ In The Years” show, and he was a real light in the tunnel in some ways for me.
-I only recently found out he passed away last year and the radio world is truly dimmer without him in it.
+I didn’t hear he’d passed away until about a year after the fact, and I’m saddened – and the radio world is truly dimmer without him in it.

 I also got to work with the wonderful and funny Barry Scott, host of “The Lost 45s“.
 Barry was a real kick to work with, and I still try to catch his show on local radio when I can.

 Scott Lucas was doing double duty at WBOS, I believe, when he was heading up DJC’s alternative music department and the promotions area as well.
 Scott did so much for the company with a virtually non-existant budget that I was always amazed he was working for us.
 He was truly a cool guy to work with in every sense of the word.

 Jackie Sarno had come on-board as an intern and ended up coming to work for us full time, as head of our music news department and also as our entire indie music department.
 She worked her butt off building indie connections and hosting several shows.
 She also was in charge of several live stations as well.

 There were other great people there too – Norman Hawley, Carrie DiChara, Kelly Jaynes, Brian Kelly, Mike “Sep” Sepavitch, the other two Mikes (I’m so sorry, I’ve forgotten their last names), the wonderful Liz (forgot the last name again, sorry), and others who came in and out who have slipped my mind (sorry guys!), but without a doubt, DJC was the BEST place to work in the world.